-2003-07 to 6.2 during 2010-17 (Figure 1).
-This decline took place notwithstanding a more challenging external environment for program countries during 2010-17 than they faced during 2003-07, which comprised the so-called "Great Moderation."
+2003-07 to 6.2 during 2010-17 (Figure 1).^{6,7} This decline took place notwithstanding a more challenging external environment for program countries during 2010-17 than they faced during 2003-07, which comprised the so-called "Great Moderation."
 In numeric terms, the decline was largely accounted for by the elimination of SPCs, which averaged 2.5 per completed review during 2003-07.
-The average
+The average number of SBs per completed review (5.4) was virtually unchanged between these two periods.
+The average number of prior actions (PAs) per completed review fell by nearly 40 percent (to less than one per completed review), suggesting that the relative use of PAs diminished somewhat with the move to review-based conditionality, even though some IMF-supported programs, such as for Greece, made extensive use of PAs.8

-The average number of structural conditions per completed review during 2010-17 was similar for concessional PRGT-supported programs and non-concessional GRA-supported programs, about 6.1 structural conditions per completed review (Figure 2).
-On the other hand, longer-term programs, both concessional (PRGFs/ECFs) and non-concessional (EFFs), had more structural conditions than other programs (e.g., SCF and SBA, respectively).
+The average number of structural conditions per completed review during 2010-17 was similar for concessional PRGT-supported programs and non-concessional GRA-supported programs, about 6.1 structural conditions per completed review (Figure 2).^{9, 10} On the other hand, longer-term programs, both concessional (PRGFs/ECFs) and non-concessional (EFFs), had more structural conditions than other programs (e.g., SCF and SBA, respectively).
 This is what would be expected since the former type of programs are supposed to focus on more protracted balance of payments problems that require more extensive reliance on structural reforms compared with the latter type of programs.